Taxel/PlexTraktSync/README.md

 ## Notes

- - The first execution of the script will (depending on your PMS library size) take a long time.
-After that, movie details and Trakt lists are cached, so it should run a lot quicker the second time.
-This does mean, however, that Trakt lists are not updated dynamically (which is fine for lists like "2018 Academy Award Nominees" but might not be ideal for lists that are updated often).
-Here are the execution times on my Plex server: First run - 1228 seconds, second run - 111 seconds
+ - The first execution of the script will take a long time.
+   After that, movie details and Trakt lists are cached, so it should run quicker.
+Large sections (such as TV Shows) will still take a significant time.

  - The PyTrakt API keys are not stored securely, so if you do not want to have a file containing those on your harddrive, you can not use this project.